Welcome to, or back to, James Cook University (JCU). Your IT support staff have put together some important information you will find useful.

 To ensure computing and communications resources are used efficiently, the university records, monitors and reports on storage & internet usage.

 The University also collects or receives personal information about users, in the course of managing the operations and use of its communication facilities.
-Confidentiality and use is covered by the Information Security Policy.
+Confidentiality and use is covered by the ICT Acceptable Use Policy.

 The IT Help Desk provides Students with a first point of contact for all ICT Services offered at JCU, including IT enquiries, software requests and fault reporting.